The Constituent Counting Rule and Omega Photoproduction: Conclusion

 \section{Conclusion}

 We have examined the published CLAS g11 data for $s$ scaling in $\omega$ photoproduction.
 Our analysis is unique in cutting by the relevant hardness parameter $-t$ (rather than $s$) and combining several angle bins through a Taylor expansion of the $\cos \theta$ dependent function of $\frac{d\sigma}{dt}$.
-We found that around $\theta = 90^\circ$ a na\"{i}ve application of the CCR fails and this result was robust against three different fitting methods.
-The scaling was found to be $N = 9.08 \pm 0.11$, with uncertainties coming from the fit, angle dependence, and the $-t$ cutoff.
-Possible explanations include dominance of a higher Fock state and spin-flipping to conserve helicity.
-The CLAS g12 experiment also looked at this reaction at even higher energies ($E_\gamma$ up to 5.45 GeV).
-When these data are made public they can be used to see if the trend we have observed continues.
-It is also worth pointing out that when applied appropriately, the CCR can be used to investigate exotic hadrons such as hybrid mesons to be studied in the GlueX experiment~\cite{GlueX2010}, where a range of beam energies will make an analysis similar to our's possible.
-Unfortunately, this is not the case for the observation of the $\pi_1(1600)$ by the COMPASS collaboration~\cite{Adolph:2014rpp}.
+Around $\theta = 90^\circ$, we found the scaling to be $N = 9.08 \pm 0.11$, inconsistent with a na\"{i}ve application of the CCR.
+We have made the case for additional gluon exchanges and spin-flipping to conserve helicity.
+Additional exploration of these mechanisms are warranted.
+Future CLAS12, GlueX, and the CLAS g12 experiment ($E_\gamma$ up to 5.45 GeV) data for this reaction at higher energy scales could be further used to examine if this trend continues.
+Other reactions from these experiments could also be tested against our observations.
+Our results suggest that the CCR is in fact valid for the examined data, however the data selection must be based on hardness of the scattering using $-t$ instead of $s$.
+It is thus worth pointing out that when applied appropriately, the CCR could also be used to investigate exotic hadrons such as hybrid mesons to be studied in the GlueX experiment~\cite{GlueX2010}, where a range of beam energies will make an analysis similar to ours possible.